danribeir0/project-tdd-imc/README.md

 ## 2º Passo - Abra a pasta do projeto tdd imc no VSCode
 - Abra a pasta do projeto tdd imc no VSCode
 ![abrir pasta com VSCode](/imgs/abrir-com-code.jpg)

+## 3º Passo - Instale o módulo do 'JEST' no projeto